unmtransinfo/CausalKnowledgeTrace/README.md

 **Prerequisites:**

-- PostgreSQL must be installed on your system
+- PostgreSQL must be installed on your system (see Step 1 above)
 - Sufficient disk space (at least 50GB recommended for extraction and setup)

 **Create the Database:**